echua3/course-sentiment-analyzer/README.md

 ### Prerequisites and Installation
 First, download and/or clone the repo on to your local machine.

-Make sure you have node.js as well as the basic npm functions downloaded on your end.
+Make sure you have Node.js as well as the basic npm functions downloaded.
-If this node module needs anything specific to run locally know that note that your computer will probably have to download it locally.
+If this node module needs anything specific to run locally note that your computer will probably have to download it locally.
 The plugins used are

 * antd
 * react